Steering Wheel Shakes When Braking Downhill

 Brake Rotors – They’re sometimes also called the brake ‘discs’.
 These are the large circular plates against which the brake pads will be squeezed.
 By doing so, the pads will create friction against the brake rotor discs.
 This should then start to scrub away the momentum and speed of your car as it gradually slows down.

 Brake Pads – These are friction pads, which are pressed down against the brake rotor discs.
 When they make contact, the car’s kinetic energy and momentum are converted into heat and friction.
 Therefore, the car will slowly start to lose speed.
-It’s crucial to note as well, that the rotor discs should be an even surface.
+It’s crucial to note as well, that the rotor discs should have an even surface.

 Brake Calipers – The calipers are the large metal blocks that hold the brake pads in place.
 On top of that, they’re also the ones tasked with clamping the brake pads down onto the rotors.
 When you press the brake pedal, hydraulic pressure will be exerted through the brake fluids.
 This travels across the brake lines, which eventually make their way to the calipers.
 It’s this pressure that forces your inputs onto the brakes.